httptoolkit/websocket-stream/readme.md

 * Supports WS up to version 8 (note that isomorphic-ws uses * as its ws version, so this will always use the latest compatible release)
 * Fixes and extends the TypeScript types
 * Has a CI build for automated testing
+* Adds a 'ws-close' event, which exposes the close event data when a websocket is closed by a close frame (before the stream 'close' event, which is different)

 ### Usage